State of emergency in Ethiopia

 Farm Africa has worked in Ethiopia since 1988.
 From dairy goats and good-quality seeds to business training and forest conservation, we provide simple and practical support to help lift farmers and herders out of poverty.

 The safety of our staff is Farm Africa’s highest priority.
-Our vital work in Ethiopia continues, but we continue to monitor the situation in order to minimize the risk to our staff.
+Our vital work in Ethiopia continues, but we continue to monitor the situation in order to minimise the risk to our staff.